Easy 4 Steps to Plan for a Restful Homeschool Holiday

 Don’t be frustrated if you fell short of your goal.
 When we failed to read the Advent cards I bought.
 I assessed why that was not enough to help us.
 The next year, I made the changes of setting a specific time, and inviting the kids to participate with me.
 It took two years for my goal of a Christ centered December to become a reality, but if I had done nothing, I might still be frustrated.
 Instead, I’ll be unpacking our new family tradition and looking forward to adding some new activities this year.

-As always, I wish you a Holiday Season of Rest and I hope that you set your PACE this year!
+As always, I wish you a Restful Homeschool Holiday and hope you set your PACE this year!

 I look forward to sharing more articles in the New Year about evaluating your homeschool year and getting back on track from the Holiday Break!
 If you want to stay informed of new articles be sure to subscribe to get them first!